Turkey realises Ottoman dream with rail tunnel linking Europe to Asia

-ISTANBUL Turkey opened the world's first underwater rail link between two continents on Tuesday, connecting Asia and Europe and allowing Prime Minister Tayyip Erdogan to realise a project dreamt up by Ottoman sultans more than a century ago.
+ISTANBUL Oct 29 Turkey opens the world's first underwater rail link between two continents on Tuesday, connecting Asia and Europe and allowing Prime Minister Tayyip Erdogan to realise a project dreamt up by Ottoman sultans more than a century ago.

 The engineering feat spans 13 km (8 miles) to link Europe with Asia some 60 metres below the Bosphorus Strait.
 Called the Marmaray, it will carry subway commuters in Europe's biggest city and eventually serve high-speed and freight trains.

-"Today we are realizing the dreams of 150 years ago, uniting the two continents and the people of these two continents," Erdogan said at the opening, which coincides with the 90th anniversary of the founding of the modern Turkish Republic.
+"The Marmaray project unites...the continents of the historic Silk Road," Transport Minister Binali Yildirim said ahead of the opening, which coincides with the 90th anniversary of the founding of the modern Turkish Republic.

 The 5.5 billion lira ($2.8 billion) tunnel is one of Erdogan's "mega projects," an unprecedented building spree designed to change the face of Turkey.